solomonkamanga/100-days-of-code/docs/round-2/log.md

 **Today's Progress:** Took care of some housekeeping like coming up with a plan of action & setting up a repo for my log (will be using [docsify](https://docsify.js.org) for this).
 Now this #100DaysOfCode can begin!

-**Thoughts:** The basis of this whole process was to ensure that would not be bogged by the mundane tasks of planning my work and setting up a structure for my repositiries.
+**Thoughts:** The basis of this whole process was to ensure that would not be bogged by the mundane tasks of planning my work and setting up a structure for my repositories.
 This will ensure that once I start I will be more focused on the task at hand.

 **Link to work:** [Day 0 - GitHub](https://github.com/solomonkamanga/100-days-of-code)